-While the Company currently has a Nominating and Corporate Governance Committee consisting of Michael D. McInnis, Louis G. Montpellier and Victor Lazarovici, Mr. McKeever, Mr. Spong and Mr. McConnell were recommended for election as directors to the Board by Mr. McInnis, without reference to or review by the Nominating Committee.
+While the Company currently has a Nominating and Corporate Governance Committee currently consisting of Thomas McKeever and John McConnell, Michael McInnis, Mr. McKeever, Kerry Spong, Mr. McConnell and T. Sean Harvey were recommended for election as directors to the Board by Mr. McInnis, without reference to or review by the Nominating Committee.

-- b) Disclose the process of identifying new candidates for Board nomination. - b) In identifying new candidates, the directors will take into account the mix of director characteristics and diverse experiences, perspectives and skills appropriate for the Company at that time.
+Disclose the process of identifying new candidates for Board nomination. b) In identifying new candidates, the directors will take into account the mix of director characteristics and diverse experiences, perspectives and skills appropriate for the Company at that time.